rstol/md-cv/index.md

 ## Currently

+I’m a Computer Science student at ETH Zürich shortly before graduation and looking to work as a software developer skillfully realising ideas.

+I enjoy finding solutions that make hard problems seem simple by using effective abstractions.
+I love to come up with my own goals and their execution as a manager of one.

-> I’m a Computer Science student at ETH Zürich shortly before graduation.
-In the fall of 2022 I took a gap semester to fulfill my dream of traveling the world for 6 months.
-This has taught me many life skills as flexibility, negotiation, self-sufficiency, and improvisation.
+After three years of full-time study, I took a gap semester to collect experiences of foreign cultures and their people around the world.
+Navigating through the mazes of the world has taught me many life skills as flexibility, negotiation, self-sufficiency, and improvisation.

+## Employment

+`2021/08 - 2022/07`
+**TopLearning GmbH** Private Tutor

+> Teaching groups of students from different levels, ranging from secondary school to university a variety of subjects, with a focus on math and natural science.

+`2021/12 - 2022/02`
+**Stüürlade GmbH** Freelance Web-Developer

+> Design, development, and deployment of the website [stüürlade.ch](https://stüürlade.ch) using React.js (Typescript), Node.js, and Tailwind.css.

+`2019/05 - 2022`
+**Weingut Stoll** Web-Developer (Pro bono)

+> Developed and designed the company website [weingut-stoll.ch](https://weingut-stoll.ch) as a React frontend that interacts with data from headless CMS and commerce (Shopify) APIs.
+> The goal was a fast and user-friendly shopping experience with a mobile-first design that is easy to customize and edit by non-technical content editors.
+The key achievement was a _website traffic increase of 78% in the first six months_.

+`2019/10 - 2021/01`
+**Thea Schellhammer** Freelance Web-Developer

+> Design and development of website [inboxyourstuff.de](https://inboxyourstuff.de) using jQuery, HTML, CSS(Bootstrap) and PHP.

+`2019/02 - 2019/05`
+**Sahli Sicherheits AG** IT-Intern

+> Migrated the company's CRM system with product and customer data from an old Oracle database to a new browser-based system.
+My work included redesigning and developing the company website [sahli-sicherheit.ch](https://sahli-sicherheit.ch) with PHP, jQuery, HTML & CSS (Bootstrap).

+`2018/06 - 2018/10`
+**Schweizer Armee** Angehöriger der Armee (RS)

 ## Education